A robust optimization approach for dynamic traffic signal control with emission considerations: Macroscopic relationship between the emission rate and traffic quantities

-where the above quantity is in kilowatts and $\theta$ denotes the roadway grade.
-The reader is also referred to \cite{Barth} for an alternative description of the power demand function based on velocity and acceleration. \cite{Post} also propose the following model of hydrocarbon emissions rate for spark ignition vehicles:
+where the above quantity is in kilowatts and $\theta$ denotes the road grade.
+The reader is also referred to \cite{Barth} for an alternative description of the power demand function based on velocity and acceleration. \cite{Post} also propose the following model of hydrocarbon emissions rate for vehicles based on field experiments:

-based on field experiments, where the emission rate $r(t)$ is in gram/hour, and $Z$ is in kilowatt.